and welcome to our German Word of the Day. This time we will take a look at the meaning of:

 Doch is the proper answer to counter a negative statement with the positive opposite as in “No, not – Yes, too.”
 “Nein.- Doch.”.

 Doch can furthermore be used whenever you state something and the statement is the opposite of what has been thought of or stated before …

 So if you want to express: “Something is like this, but I thought it would be different till now.” you can use doch.
 Actually you ought to use doch.
-If you don’t you are not expression that this information is new to you.
+If you don’t, you are not expressing that this information is new to you.

 - Thomas kommt nicht zur Party.